expo/expo/docs/versions/unversioned/sdk/gyroscope.md

 #### Returns

-An EventSubscription object that you can call remove() on when you would like to unsubscribe the listener.
+- A subscription that you can call `remove()` on when you would like to unsubscribe the listener.

 ### `Expo.Gyroscope.removeAllListeners()`

 Remove all listeners.